Premature Ventricular Complexes

 Long QT intervals predispose the patient to an R-on-T phenomenon, which can initiate a episodes of Torsades de Pointes.

-PVC with very short coupling interval (R-on-T phenomenon) can trigger polymorphic ventricular tachycardia in the hyperacute phase of Acute Myocardial Infarction 5.
+PVC with very short coupling interval (R-on-T phenomenon) can trigger polymorphic ventricular tachycardia in the hyperacute phase of an acute myocardial infarction 5.

 Frequent PVCs (>15%) may produce a reversible form of left ventricular dysfunction 6.